Artificial-Intelligence-Big-Data-Lab/Explainable-ML/README.md

 - `explainable_ml.py`: main script, containing the backbone of the algorithm.
 - `utils.py`: other utility functions.

-Please note that the repository contains ready-to-use lexicons and samples, already available, to allow the user to run the algorithm without creating new lexicons nor new samples from the data.
+Please note that, due to licensing constraints, we cannot publish any news document contained in the Dow Jones' Data, News and Analytics dataset, which was employed in the experimental framework of the paper.
+However, in order to allow the reproducibility of the experiments illustrated in the paper, we hereby make available a set of ready-to-use lexicons and feature vectors, based on the original data.

 ## 1. MongoDB configuration